Domain-Connect/DomainConnectDDNS-Windows/README.md

 Interesting events are logged to the Windows Event log.

-## The Project ###
+## The Project ###s

-The project is a visual studio solution that consists of three projects.
+The project is a visual studio solution that consists of five projects.

+### DomainConnect ###

+This is a shared library containing much of the logic of the interaction with Domain Connect.

 ### DomainConnectDDNSSetup ###